Vedat-Esendag/Medical_Adherence/docs/technical/00-architecture.md

 ### Potential Enhancements
 - Hilt for dependency injection
 - Use cases layer for complex business logic
-- Separate domain models from entities
+- Separate domain models from Firestore DTOs
+- Enhanced error handling and retry logic for offline scenarios
-- WorkManager for notifications
+- More comprehensive security rules for Firestore
-- DataStore for preferences (replacing Room SettingsEntity)
+- Migration from anonymous auth to social login (optional)